nxp-imx-support/smart-kitchen/README.md

 <img src="./misc/data/smart-kitchen.webp" width="720">

 ## 5 FAQs

-### Is the source code of i.MX Smart Kitchen available?

-Yes, the source code is available under the [BSD_3_Clause](./LICENSE.txt) License at https://github.com/nxp-imx-support/smart-kitchen.
-There is more information on how to cross-compile the application for stand-alone deployment.

 ### Is the ENTER voice command necessary before any other command in certain item?